raghuharsh/angular-in-docker/README.md

-1. To run the sample code, do the following:
+1. To run this application, do the following:

     Go to the project root directory
     Run the following commands in the terminal/command line: